 When can I Put Baby in Carrier Front Facing safely?

-You can put your baby in a carrier facing forward when he can hold his head up on his own, usually around 4-6 months of age.
-Make sure his neck is strong and his weight is suitable for the carrier.
+You can put your baby in a carrier facing forward when he can hold his head up on his own—often around 5–6 months—and when size requirements for your carrier are met (BabyBjörn guidance, accessed 2025-10-11).
+Source.

 Is Front Facing Baby Carrier good for babies?

 Yes, if used after the right age and preparation.
-It increases the baby’s interest in knowing and learning about the environment, but limit the time.
+It can increase a baby’s interest in the environment, but keep sessions short and watch cues (AAP airway guidance updated 2025-04-11; Ergobaby timing tips 2025-08-20).
+AAP; Ergobaby.

 What are the risks of using front facing baby carrier too early?